pulsepointinc/haproxy/doc/lua-api/index.rst

 .. js:function:: Proxy.get_stats(px)

-  Returns an array containg the proxy statistics.
+  Returns a table containing the proxy statistics.
 The statistics returned are not the same if the proxy is frontend or a backend.

   :param class_proxy px: A :ref:`proxy_class` which indicates the manipulated
     proxy.
-  :returns: a key/value array containing stats
+  :returns: a key/value table containing stats

 .. _server_class:

 Server class
 ============

+.. js:class:: Server

+  This class provides a way for manipulating servers and retrieving information.

 .. js:function:: Server.is_draining(sv)

-  Return true if the server is currently draining stiky connections.
+  Return true if the server is currently draining sticky connections.

   :param class_server sv: A :ref:`server_class` which indicates the manipulated
     server.